-exclude(regex, which='exclude')
+exclude(regex: str, which: str = 'exclude') \rightarrow None

 Exclude source lines from execution consideration.

 A number of lists of regular expressions are maintained.
 Each list selects lines that are treated differently during reporting.

 which determines which list is modified.
 The "exclude" list selects lines that are not considered executable at all.
 The "partial" list indicates lines with branches that are not taken.